-3. Turn off the engine and check the position of the blade on the blade wheels.
+3. Turn off the motor and check the position of the blade on the blade wheels.

 See Figure 3-10.
-Position 1 1/4" wide blades so the gullet is 1/8" (3.0 mm) out from the edge of the blade wheel (±1/32 [.75 mm]).
+Position 1 1/4" wide blades on the wheels so the gullet is 3.0 mm (\pm 0,75 mm) out from the front edge of the wheel.

 See Figure 3-11.
-To adjust where the blade travels on the blade wheels, use the cant control bolt.
+To adjust where the blade travels on the blade wheels, use cant control bolt.

-If the blade is too far out, back the blade onto the wheel by turning the cant control counterclockwise.
-If the blade is too far in, turn the cant control clockwise until the gullet of the blade is the correct distance from the front edge of the wheel.
+If the blade is too far out, back the blade onto the wheel by turning the cant control bolt counterclockwise.
+If the bade is too far in, turn the cant control bolt clockwise until the gullet of the blade is the correct distance from the front edge of the wheel.